evolvingstuff/vdw2/content/posts/autism-virtually-non-existent-if-vitamin-d-levels-greater-than-44-ng-while-pregnant.md

 Lower dashed line = 97.5% will have achieved the level

-<a href="/posts/same-dose-of-vitamin-d-for-everyone-is-virtually-impossible-dec-2015click-here-for-details" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details">Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details</a>
+<a href="/posts/same-dose-of-vitamin-d-for-everyone-is-virtually-impossible" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Same dose of vitamin D for everyone is virtually impossible - Dec 2015">click here for details</a>

 ---